-2. Understanding of intuition - established theory
+Understanding of intuition - established theory

 Intuition is still considered to be one of those properties of the human brain which has not been completely understood.
 It is one of the most secret notions connected with human capital analysis.
 Scientists mutually share the idea that intuition really exists.
 However, they do not agree in the question of its nature which explains what this ability is.
 There is no unanimity in the question of usefulness of intuition in practical activities.
-For this reason, scientific literature of the subject presents many definitions of intuition, there are differences in its understanding and estimation of its usefulness.
+For this reason, scientific literature of the subject presents many definitions of intuition; there are differences in its understanding and estimation of its usefulness.
 In the views presented by different authors it is possible to distinguish three basic approaches:

-- 1) Viewing intuition in the categories of a process (among others: Westcott & Ranzoni 1963, Raidl & Lubart 2001); - 2) Viewing intuition in the categories of a result (among others Kahneman 2003); - 3) Accepting the attributive characteristic of intuition (among others: Myers 2002, Policastro 1999).
+- 1. Viewing intuition in the categories of a process (among others: Jung 1933, Westcott Ranzoni, 1963, Raidl Lubart, 2001); - 2.
+Viewing intuition in the categories of a result (among others Kahneman, 2003); - 3.
+Accepting the attributive characteristic of intuition (among others: Myers, 2002, Policastro, 1999).

 Colloquially intuition is understood as a certain kind of brainwave, foreboding, sense, the process of indirect obtainment of knowledge, confidence in a certain case without a conscious understanding.
 Understanding of intuition in such a way is also typical of managerial staff of an enterprise.
-The respondents, who tried to define this notion, often showed that intuition was: an internal voice, a certain thought, feeling, foreboding helpful in a decision-making process, which can guide when making a decision, which can incline to a certain behavior.
+The respondents, who tried to define this notion, often showed that intuition was: an internal voice, a certain thought, feeling, foreboding helpful in a decision-making process, which can guide when making a decision, which can incline to a certain behaviour.
+(Methodology of the in-house research concerning the issue of managerial intuition, characteristics of a research population and the research results were fully described in a monograph: Jędrzejczyk W., Intuition as a managerial competence in theory and practice of management of an enterprise, "Dom Organizatora" Publishing House, Torun, 2013, pp. 197-239.
+The research results presented in the current work are the result of implementation of one of the delimited research goals.
+An attempt was taken to recognize the level of intuitive abilities of management in enterprises and the level of using these abilities in problematic situations.
+91% of the managers who took part in the research (87% of women and 93% of men) believe that they understand the issue of intuition - they defined intuition according to their personal knowledge and ideas about the issue)

 They also mentioned that it is an internal belief and persuasion about correctness of undertaken actions.
 The managers who took part in the research identified intuition as an ability to foresee events, to make correct conclusions concerning the future, which are not motivated by any scientific analyses of estimations, a choice without any rational justification.
-They also mentioned that intuition is a self-preserving mechanism which enables capturing of numerous abnormalities despite the fact that they are not signaled by rational factors.
+They also mentioned that intuition is a self-preserving mechanism which enables capturing of numerous abnormalities despite the fact that they are not signalled by rational factors.
+Intuition is a stimulus of an activity which is not always deliberate and efficient.
+The managers showed that intuition is of a sudden, uncontrolled and subconscious character - it is a sudden thought in which one can see a solution to a problematic situation, which is far from conscious understanding, which often declines rational evidences.
+The respondents underlined that intuition was not only an inborn ability, spontaneous and destitute of logical and rational conditions.
+This is an ability of mind based on both solid knowledge, rich experience and irrational beliefs and emotions.
+It facilitates making proper decisions in difficult, emergency situations, when there is no complete information concerning an actual situation, sometimes against the logic, analysis or opinions of other participants of a decision-making process.
+This is an abstract thought process.